Looked after children in England

 Children in care have poorer educational outcomes than their peers, and research shows that good quality early years provision can help narrow the attainment gap for disadvantaged children.
 However, little is known about whether looked after children are accessing available provision, and if so, whether it is of sufficient quality to reduce the risk of developmental delay.

-This exploratory study will address an urgent need for information on looked after children’s access to and experiences of early years provision, and will therefore contribute to improving outcomes for some of the most disadvantaged children in the UK.
+This exploratory study aimed to address an urgent need for information on looked after children’s access to and experiences of early years provision, and thereby contribute to improving outcomes for some of the most disadvantaged children in the UK.

 - Establish what data are currently available and which systems currently exist to encourage take-up, support families choosing provision, and ensure that children attend good quality settings;